 You’ll find natural sources of creatine in the meat of animals and fish.
 The human body also creates its own creatine supply.
 It uses the three amino acids: glycine, arginine and methionine – to produce creatine.
 Most of this is made in your liver – but also in the kidneys and pancreas.

 So how does creatine get into your muscles?

 Via the bloodstream.

-Almost all the creatine is transported to your muscles – a small amount contributes to your brain and heart functions.
+Almost all the creatine is transported to your muscles – which is a good thing to know, if you’re looking to increase muscle mass.
+A small amount of creatine contributes to your brain and heart functions.

 Muscles contract … thanks to ATP